rosajen27/100-days-of-code/log.md

 # 100 Days Of Code - Log

-Udemy Course: The Complete JavaScript Course 2021 by Jonas Schmedtmann
+Note: Many activities are from Udemy Course: The Complete JavaScript Course 2021 by Jonas Schmedtmann

 -----------------------------------------------------------------------------------------------------------------
 ### Day 1: April 15, 2021